 The KetranWe're going to begin with what would ultimately be one of the most important races in the series, so, spoiler alerts I guess.
 We talked in our last article about the Ellimist, one of two virtually god-like entities who have spent eons using countless civilized planets as pawns in their own bitter rivalry.
 We learn the origin of the relatively benevolent Ellimist in his own stand-alone novel, and that he was once a very, very different creature called a Ketran.

 Ketrans are never described in complete detail, but we know that they have four wings, four eyes and six limbs, maybe bird-like, maybe insect-like.
-In a bit of foreshadowing, their culture focuses heavily on electronic games in which they manipulate the evolutionary course of simulated planets, basically playing Spore at a grander level.
+In a bit of foreshadowing, their culture focuses heavily on electronic games in which they manipulate the evolutionary course of simulated planets, basically playing a much more advanced, hyper-realistic version of Spore.

 The glimpses we're given into the psychology of these creatures is especially novel.
 For millions of years, they've lived in tremendous numbers on the outside of floating, crystalline structures held aloft and steered in part by their collective wings.
 This lifestyle renders the entire species hopelessly claustrophobic, to the point that one minute in an enclosed space feels like a fate worse than death.
-The result is some of the most impractical, ridiculous spacefaring technology you could ever imagine, with Ketran crews clinging to the exteriors of "inside-out" starships with only an invisible force field for protection.
+The result is some of the most impractical, ridiculous spacefaring technology you could ever imagine, with Ketran crews clinging to the exteriors of "inside-out" starships and only an invisible force field for protection.
+The thought of intelligent extraterrestrials hampered by a universal phobia of the indoors seems ridiculous, but who knows how many human behaviors might seem equally laughable to the eyes of some other species.

 The CapasinWe never learn too much about the Capasin, except for a vivid description of cephalopoidal organisms with scowling, hooked beaks and gigantic, bulging eyeballs, similar in many respects to the Martians described by H.G.
 Wells, and like the Martians, they invade an unsuspecting world with a devastating attack.
 The homeworld of the Ketran, to be precise...but are they just hateful, violent invaders?